 Good Morning Traders,

-Currently all of Asia is trading Higher at this time.
-All of Europe is trading Higher as well.
+At this time all of Asia is trading mainly Lower with the exception of the Aussie and Shanghai exchanges which are Higher at this time.
+Currently Europe is trading Mixed.

-Yesterday the ZB made a major move at around 9 AM EST. The ZB hit a Low at around that time and the YM hit a High.
-If you look at the charts below ZB gave a signal at around 9 AM EST and the YM was moving Lower at the same time.
+Yesterday the ZB made a major move at around 9 AM EST. The ZB hit a Low at around that time and the S&P continued on a downward spiral.
+If you look at the charts below ZB gave a signal at around 9 AM EST and the S&P moved Lower at the same time.
 Look at the charts below and you'll see a pattern for both assets.
-ZB hit a Low at around 9 AM and the YM was moving Lower at the same time.
+ZB hit a Low at around 9 AM and the S&P was moving Lower shortly thereafter.
 These charts represent the newest version of MultiCharts and I've changed the timeframe to a 15 minute chart to display better.
-This represented a Long opportunity on the 30 year bond, as a trader you could have netted about 10 ticks per contract on this trade.
+This represented a Long opportunity on the 30 year bond, as a trader you could have netted about a dozen ticks per contract on this trade.
 Each tick is worth $31.25.
-Please note: the front month for both the ZB and YM contract is now September, 2019 and I've changed the format to Renko bars such that it may be more apparent and visible.
+Please note: the front month for the ZB is now March '20.
+The S&P contract is still December.
+I've changed the format to Renko bars such that it may be more apparent and visible.

 Charts Courtesy of MultiCharts built on an AMP platform Click on an image to enlarge it.

 |ZB - December, 2019 - 12/2/19 |

 Yesterday we gave the markets an Upside bias as both the Bonds and Gold were trading Lower yesterday morning, hence the Upside bias.
 The Dow dropped 268 points and the other indices lost ground as well.
 Today we aren't dealing with a correlated market and our bias is Neutral.

 Could this change?
 Of Course.
 Remember anything can happen in a volatile market.